carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ## Determine the background characteristics of the image.

 We want to identify all the sources - meaning e.g. stars, supernova remnants and distant galaxies - in this image and measure their positions and fluxes.
 How do we separate source pixels from background pixels?
 When do we know if a pixel with a high value belongs to a source or is simply a noise peak?
 We assume the background noise, which is a reflection of the limited sensitivity of the radio telescope, has a normal distribution.
 The chance of having a background pixel with a value above 5 times the standard deviation is 2.9e-7.
 We have 2²² = 4.2e6 pixels in our image, so the chance of catching at least one random noise peak by setting a threshold of 5 times the standard deviation is less than 50%.
-We refer to the standard deviation as \sigma.
+We refer to the standard deviation as $\sigma$.

 How do we measure the standard deviation of the background pixels?
 First we need to separate them from the source pixels, based on their values, in the sense that high pixel values more likely come from sources.
-The technique we use is called \kappa, \sigma clipping.
-First we take all pixels and compute the standard deviation (\sigma).
-Then we compute the median and clip all pixels larger than median + 3 * \sigma and smaller than median - 3 * \sigma.
+The technique we use is called $\kappa, \sigma$ clipping.
+First we take all pixels and compute the standard deviation ($\sigma$).
+Then we compute the median and clip all pixels larger than $median + 3 * \sigma$ and smaller than $median - 3 * \sigma$.
 From the clipped set, we compute the median and standard deviation again and clip again.
 Continue until no more pixels are clipped.
 The standard deviation from this final set of pixel values is the basis for the next step.

 Before clipping, let us investigate some properties of our unclipped data.
 ~~~